 The states used in the benchmarks are the GHZ states

 in particular the GHZ states for $n=4,6,8$ and local dimension 2 or 3:

 Besides these states, we also consider highly entangled states with different Schmidt Rank Vector (SRV) \cite{huber2013structure}.
 This figure of merit is well-defined for states consisting of 3 parties.
-That is why to generated these states we introduce a forth party in the $|0\rangle$ state, i.e. we look for the graph that generates the state $|\psi\rangle|0\rangle$, where $|\psi\rangle$ is the true target state.
-The explicit wave-functions of these states are
+That is why to generate these states we introduce a fourth party in the $|0\rangle$ state, i.e. we look for the graph that generates the state $|\psi\rangle|0\rangle$, where $|\psi\rangle$ is the true target state.
+The explicit wave functions of these states are

-The subindex of the $|\psi\rangle$ states indicate their SRV.
+The subindex of the $|\psi\rangle$ states indicates their SRV.

-We also use two ststes with SRV$=(5,4,4),(6,4,4)$ for which it does not exist an exact graph that generates them.
+We also use two states with SRV$=(5,4,4),(6,4,4)$ for which it does not exist exact graph that generates them.
 These states are